If you’re looking for how to improve your resume, the 7 steps in this article will help you do this immediately.

 While I am a fan of using color on resumes, keep it simple and use it sparingly, such as a nice blue for headers and contact info.
 Also make sure your bullet points line up properly and there are no formatting inconsistencies.
 Here’s a full article on how to format your resume for success, top to bottom.

 This is one of my biggest resume pet peeves.
 The reason for this tip is similar to tip #2 – it’s assumed that references will be available upon request, otherwise why would you be applying for a job if you weren’t willing to dish out a few references?

 Bonus Tip: If you have an actual list of references at the end of your resume, you can scratch those, too.
 Instead, fill that newly blank space with another accomplishment or two!

-And that’s a wrap – your resume should now be in a better place than when you started.
+And that’s a wrap – you now know my top 7 tips for how to improve your resume and get more interviews.
+Your resume should now be in a better place than when you started.
 Plus, each of these tips should have taken no more than a few minutes to implement.